 BREAKING!
 Deepesh Bhan aka Malkhan of Bhabi Ji Ghar Par Hai fame dies at 41

+Deepesh Bhan aka Malkhan of Bhabi Ji Ghar Par Hai fame dies at 41, FIR actress Kavita Kaushik 'gutted, shocked'

 Bhabi Ji Ghar Par Hai actor dead: Fans and celeb friends are shocked with this untimely demise.
 Many thronged social media to extend their condolences to his family.